Kenji Utsumi

 Kenji Utsumi (内海 賢二, Utsumi Kenji) was a Japanese actor and voice actor from Kitakyushu, affiliated with the self-founded Ken Production.

-He was best known for his roles in Sally the Witch (1966) (as Sally's Papa), Fist of the North Star (as Raoh and Kaioh), Dr. Slump Arale-chan (as Senbei Norimaki), the Dragon Ball series (as Shenlong, Commander Red, Reacoom and the Tenkaichi Budōkai announcer), Fullmetal Alchemist (as Alex Louis Armstrong) and Hajime no Ippo (as Coach Kamogawa).
-He was also known for dubbing over the voices of actors Carl Weathers, Steve McQueen, Jack Nicholson, Sammy Davis Jr., Victor Mature and Robert Shaw in the Japanese-language editions of their films.
+He was best known for his roles in Sally the Witch as Sally's Papa, Fist of the North Star as Raoh and Kaioh, Dr. Slump Arale-chan as Senbei Norimaki, the Dragon Ball series as Shenlong, Commander Red, Reacoom and the Tenkaichi Budōkai announcer, Fullmetal Alchemist as Alex Louis Armstrong, and Hajime no Ippo as Coach Kamogawa.
+He was also known for being the Japanese dubbing voice of Carl Weathers, Steve McQueen, Jack Nicholson, Sammy Davis Jr., Victor Mature and Robert Shaw for their films.

-He received a lifetime achievement award at the third Seiyu Awards.
+He received a Lifetime Achievement Award at the 3rd Seiyu Awards.

 Personal life

 He was married to fellow voice actress Michiko Nomura until his death.

 Death

 He died from peritoneal cancer at 3:01 PM in JST on June 13, 2013.